Yoga poses can be used as leg strengthening exercises in several different ways.

 Seated yoga poses with one or both legs straight (and either forward or to the side) can be used to strengthen the hamstrings and glutes.

-While bent forwards start with your hands on the floor.
-Press the heel of the straight leg(s) down into the floor so that the back of your leg activates.
+While bent forwards towards your straight leg, start with your hands on the floor.
+Press the heel of the straight leg down into the floor so that the back of your leg activates.